Frequently Asked Questions

 Academic and Experience Prerequisites

-No. Up to two pre-requisites may be pending at the time a acceptance.
-All pre-requisites must be complete for matriculation.
+No. Up to two pre-requisites may be pending at the time of application.
+All pre-requisites must be complete prior to matriculation.

 What is direct patient care experience?